1301 Carpenter Ave, Iron Mountain, MI 49801Call: 877-749-9806

 Patient may see: Center vision may appear blurry because parts of the macula have begun to die, leaving blank spots in vision.
 Straight lines may look wavy.
 Side or "peripheral" vision is rarely affected.

-In the wet type of macular degeneration, abnormal blood vessels grow under the retina and macula.
+Approximately 15% of macular degeneration cases are the wet type.
+In this type of macular degeneration, abnormal blood vessels grow under the retina and macula.
 These new blood vessels can bleed and leak fluid, which will cause the macula to bulge or lift up, distorting the central vision.
 Under circumstances like these, vision loss can be rapid and severe.

 AREDS Nutritional Formula for Macular Degeneration